adedotunalausa/active-edge-inventory-app/README.md

 ## Algorithm Solution

-    The algorithm solution is included in the task folder.
+    The algorithm solution is included in the algorithmTask folder.